Best Mattress 2026

 If you tend to wake up in the middle of the night dripping with sweat, it might be the time to consider one of the best cooling mattresses.

-All types of beds have the potential to be good cooling beds, depending on their materials and construction.
+All types of beds can be good cooling beds, depending on their materials and construction.
 Memory foam beds often include cooling gel-infused foam, and latex mattresses use latex as a naturally cooling material.
-Also, hybrid and innerspring mattresses sleep pretty cool thanks to their coils, which provide room for airflow.
+Hybrid and innerspring mattresses sleep pretty cool thanks to their coils, which allow airflow.
+If you are looking for more cooling from your mattress, we recommend choosing a bed with some of these features.

 Price